sayedsff/Everywhere/README.md

 ## About Everywhere

-**Everywhere** is an interactive AI assistant with context-aware capabilities.
-Unlike common tools such as ChatGPT and Claude Desktop, Everywhere is directly integrated into your desktop environment, perceiving your screen content and providing accurate and efficient responses.
-Additionally, Everywhere supports integration with multiple large language models (LLMs) and tools, offering a wealth of additional functionalities.
+**Everywhere** is an interactive AI assistant with context-aware capabilities, featuring a sleek, modern UI and powerful integrated functionality.
+Unlike traditional AI tools, Everywhere instantly perceives and understands anything on your screen.
+No need for screenshots, copying, or switching apps—just press a shortcut key to get the help you need right where you are, delivering seamless AI assistant support.

 ### 🌟 Experience Examples